Why do blogs fail? 26 Mistakes most new bloggers don’t want to hear about – learned by someone who has made most of them.

 - Trying to do too much at once.

-- Poorly performing load times and other SEO factors.
+- Poorly performing load times.

 - Failure to continue to grow and produce new quality content consistently.

 - Rehashing the same old thing that everyone else is doing.

 - Underestimating the time required to produce good results.